Blood, Sweat and Stanley Poole: Reception

+going to require a bit of blood, sweat and know-how. to meld into hit proportions the many talents on tap."

 Howard Taubman of the New York Times did not like the play, saying "the plot is spaced out as mechanically as if it were to run forever on the home screen."

 Fonda's performance earned him a New York Drama Critics' Circle Award.

 The production transferred to Los Angeles.
 The Los Angeles Times called it "a routine service comedy."